-All healthcare settings should establish a clear expectation that staff members do not come into work when ill with RI symptoms, and support this expectation with appropriate attendance management policies.
-Attendance management policies should reinforce, rather than act as a disincentive to, staff fulfilling this responsibility ^[47-49].
+All health care settings should establish a clear expectation that staff members do not come into work, throughout the year, when ill, and support this expectation with appropriate attendance management policies.
+Attendance management policies should reinforce, rather than act as a disincentive to, staff fulfilling this responsibility [48-50].
 Category C1